Day trips from Key West to Cuba – can it be done? The short answer is; YES, it can!

 If you plan on staying at a hotel or casa particular while in Cuba, you also need to make sure it is not on the US restricted list.
 Most are not, so don’t worry, but it is smart to check before you do your booking.

-Be sure to bring enough cash to cover whatever you plan on doing while in Cuba, and bring euros or Canadian dollars.
+Be sure to bring enough cash to cover whatever you plan on doing while in Cuba, remember that US credit cards can not be used in Cuban ATMs or anywhere else due to the ongoing sanctions.

 Why Day Trips From Key West To Cuba?